Johnson Akuamoah Asiedu

 Johnson Akuamoah Asiedu is a Ghanaian accountant who currently serves as Auditor-General of Ghana.
 He was appointed by Nana Akufo-Addo in 2021 to replace Daniel Yaw Domelevo.

 Education

-Asiedu holds an Bachelor of Science degree in Business Administration (Accounting) from the University of Ghana, Legon.
-He also holds an Masters in Business Administration in Strategic Management from the Paris Graduate School of Management.
+Asiedu holds a Bachelor of Science degree in Business Administration (Accounting) from the University of Ghana, Legon.
+He also holds a Masters in Business Administration in Strategic Management from the Paris Graduate School of Management.
 He is a chartered accountant and is a member of the Institute of Chartered Accountants (Ghana) and the Institute of Internal Auditors.

 Career

 Auditor-General of Ghana

 In July 2020, Aseidu assumed the position of acting Auditor-General of Ghana after his boss Daniel Yaw Domelevo was asked to go on accumulated leave of 167 working days.
 He continued in that role also from March 2021 following a controversial retirement of Domelevo till his elevation to Auditor-General of Ghana.
 In September 2021, Asiedu was appointed by President Nana Akufo-Addo to serve as Auditor-General of Ghana with effect from 27 August 2021.